lkrych/spicewheel/README.md

 After verifying that the SpiceRack has been set up correctly, the developer can then use the spiceWheel function to turn the SpiceRack into a beautiful grid, or as we like to call it, a SpiceWheel.

+### Why are you insisting that we use this silly fossil of HTML?

+The purpose is two-fold.
+The first is that we want to make sure that the developer that is using SpiceWheel has set up their JSON in the proper format.
+SpiceWheel won't work if you've inputted the data into the SpiceRack incorrectly.
+Laying your information out in a SpiceRack ensures that you have checked that you are serving your backend information correctly.
+In the future we will support inputting raw JSON into the SpiceWheel, but right now, we like using SpiceRacks because

 ### SpiceWheel example